cbdevnet/midimonster/README.md

 # The MIDIMonster

-Named for its scary math, the MIDIMonster is a universal translation tool between multi-channel absolute-value-based control and/or bus protocols.
+Named for its scary math, the MIDIMonster is a universal control and translation tool for multi-channel absolute-value-based control and/or bus protocols.

 Currently, the MIDIMonster supports the following protocols: